rebeccatraceyt/WhatTheBlank/README.md

 6. Have the ability to toggle sound effects on or off, to suit my preference.
 7. Have to ability to choose the game theme (Day vs. Night Mode), to suit my preference.
 8. View my highest session score.
-9. Have the option to replay the game once I have finished to start again.
+9. Control what happens at the end of the game, to decide what to do next.
 10. Provide suggestions to the developer to upgrade the game, enhancing my user experience.
 11. Connect with the developer on a social platform of my choosing to see their other projects.

 ### Development Planes

-In order to design and create a web-based interactive game, the developer distinguished the required functionality of the site and how it would answer the user stories, as described above.
-They then applied their research to the Five Development Planes:
+In order to design and create a web-based interactive game, the developer distinguished the required functionality of the site and how it would answer the user stories, as described above, using the **Five Development Planes**:

 <strong>1. <u>Strategy</u></strong>